Repointing Patio Cost

 Yes, repointing a patio is a DIY project that anyone can do if they have the right tools and supplies.
 In order to fix the failed mortar, you’ll need to ensure you’ve got the following tools:

-• Stiff-bristled brush to sweep away the debris from the area
+• Stiff-bristled brush to sweep out dust and debris

 Repointing a patio helps secure patio slabs in position, improves the surface's stability, and extends the surface’s longevity and aesthetics.